 Gigabit Voucher Scheme

-The Gigabit Voucher Scheme enables eligible homes and businesses in east Surrey to work together as a community with a supplier and apply for voucher funding of up to £4,500 each towards the cost of getting full fibre infrastructure to their homes.
-To check eligibility and for more information, visit the government's Gigabit Voucher page and enter a postcode.
+In a few instances, the Government may determine that the Gigabit Voucher Scheme, which enables eligible homes and businesses to work together as a community with a supplier and apply for voucher funding of up to £4,500 each towards the cost of getting full fibre infrastructure, would be the more appropriate solution.
+Please note that the Gigabit Voucher Scheme is currently paused across Surrey.